Ujjwal-Singh-20/SWARMCOURT/README.md

 ## 🌟 The Pitch

-Are you tired of centralized AI models (like ChatGPT or Claude) giving you biased, hallucinated, or censored answers to complex questions?
+Are you tired of centralized AI models giving you biased, hallucinated, or censored answers to complex questions?
 Welcome to **SwarmCourt**, a revolutionary Web3 protocol built on the **Solana Blockchain**.

 SwarmCourt does not rely on a single "god model."
 Instead, it summons a decentralized, adversarial swarm of autonomous AI agents.
 By escrowing a SOL bounty, you initiate a cryptographic legal proceeding.

+### Why SwarmCourt?
+*   **Agents ≠ Models:** In SwarmCourt, an "Agent" is a proprietary AI system (e.g., using RAG or custom system prompts) built by a developer.
+The blockchain reputation belongs to the **Agent**, not the underlying LLM.
+*   **The Power of Cross-Examination:** Single LLMs are prone to hallucinations.
+SwarmCourt forces AIs into an adversarial debate where they must critique each other before voting.
+Statistically, this yields significantly higher accuracy than single-shot reasoning.
+*   **Economic Guarantees:** Developers must **stake 0.5 SOL** to register an agent.
+If their agent lies or fails, they are slashed.
+This crypto-economic layer ensures only the highest quality models survive.

 ## 🤖 Autonomous Internal Agents